Sacriston: Life in Sacriston today

 More than 25 years after the closure of its last coal mine, the village retains a strong sense of community.
 Recently, a new community centre has opened, and the village has started to shake off its coal mining past.
-The village has a travel agent and a Post Office along with a large number of shops for a village of its size, including a Tesco Express, two other mini-marts, a greengrocer, newsagent, barber shop, off-licence many takeaway shops and others.

-There are also a two social clubs and similar organisations including Sacriston Working Mens Club and a Roman Catholic (now closed), cricket club and one remaining public house, 'Crossroads Inn'.
-The other pubs, 'The Village Inn', 'The Daisy Hill', 'The George and Dragon' and 'The Robin Hood', are now closed.
+The village has a travel agent and a Post Office along with a large number of shops for a village of its size, including mini-marts, a greengrocer, newsagent, barber shop, off-licence many takeaway shops and others.
+There are also two social clubs and similar organisations including Sacriston Working Mens Club and a Roman Catholic (now closed), cricket club and one remaining public house.

 Education

 The village has two schools, one of which is a Roman Catholic primary school, and the other is Sacriston Academy.
-Sacriston Academy opened on 1 September 2014 when, after a public consultation, the junior school closed and the infant school extended their age range and changed their name to Sacriston Academy.
+Sacriston Academy opened on 1 September 2014 when, after a public consultation, the junior school closed and the infant school extended its age range and changed its name to Sacriston Academy.

 The village used to have a secondary school, Fyndoune Community College.
 This school closed in 2021.

+There was another infant school that fed Sacriston Juniors called Plawsworth Road Infant School which closed in 2013 due to falling pupil numbers.
+It has since been demolished and houses were built on the site.

-Public Services
+Public services

 A new health centre, which includes a dental practice as well as a GP surgery, was officially opened by Sir Bobby Robson in 2008.
 This facility was constructed on the site of the village's former swimming baths, which closed in the 1990s.

 In July 2009 the Northern Integrative Health Practice (NIHP Sacriston Practice) opened in the vacated GP surgery building on Sacriston Crossroads.
 Offering services that complement traditional healthcare, the newly renovated building will also include an out-patients centre for Sunderland Eye Infirmary from January 2010.